klauso/PLT2013/homework/README.md

     parter's name.

 3. Your solutions should be submitted _before_ the end of every Sunday.
-Later submissions do not count.  _Only_ submissions before the end of Saturday will get feedback.
+Later submissions do not count.  _Only_ submissions _before_ the end of Saturday will get feedback.

 4. In case you can not fully solve a problem, please include your partial solution and describe what part is difficult for you, so that I know you have tried.

+5. If you find the specification of the problem not clear, feel free to ask for clarificatioin by sending [me](<day@informatik.uni-marbug.de>) an email.